NO REVILER SHALL INHERIT THE KINGDOM (Video)

 To assail with scornful or abusive language; vituperate.

-It is no simple sin to overcome.
-If someone abuses you, it means you will have to humbly take it without responding if it means you will verbally attack the person in return.
+Indeed, if someone abuses you, it means you will have to humbly take the abuse without responding if it means you will verbally attack the person in return.
+If you cannot say a passive or kind word, responding will land you into a transgression.

 This shows the need to always be filled with Ruach HaKodesh (the Holy Spirit).